 POL 254 Globalization

 Any of the approved seminars offered by program faculty (list updated each year based on curriculum offerings) or an Honors project.
-The Capstone Course must be taken after completion of the methods core course and should reflect the student’s thematic and/or regional concentration, when possible.
+The Capstone Course must be taken after completion of the methods core course and should reflect the student’s thematic and/or regional concentration, whenever possible.

 Students are required to take at least three courses in one region outside of the United States.
 These courses may—but need not—include courses taken in a Thematic Track and as a Capstone Course.
-Regions in which we offer a number of courses include 1) Africa, 2) Latin America and the Caribbean, 3) Europe, 4) Middle East and North Africa, 5) Eastern Asia, 6) Southeast Asia, 7) South Asia, 8) Russia and Central Asia, and 9) Oceania.
+Regions in which we offer a number of courses include 1) Africa, 2) Latin America and the Caribbean, 3) Europe, 4) Middle East and North Africa, 5) East Asia, 6) Southeast Asia, 7) South Asia, 8) Russia and Central Asia, and 9) Oceania.